skeledrew/brain-skill/README.md

 ## Usage:
 - Echo whatever you want it to
-  - "hey mycroft... say I have so much potential"
+  - "hey mycroft... announce I have so much potential"
-- Quick test
+- Test to see if anything went wrong that was caught
-  - "hey mycroft... holla back"
+  - "hey mycroft... brain scan"
 - Reload abilities
   - "hey mycroft... reload abilities"
-- Another test
-  - "hey mycroft... ping"
 - Eye actions
   - "hey mycroft... reset eyes" *
   - "hey mycroft... look up/down/left/right/crossed" *